Kingdom of Tahiti: Pomare II

 Pōmare II, King of Tahiti (1774 – 7 December 1821) was the second king of Tahiti between 1782 and 1821.
 He was installed by his father Pōmare I at Tarahoi, 13 February 1791.
 He ruled under regency from 1782 to 1803.

-Initially recognised as supreme sovereign and Ariʻi-maro-ʻura by the ruler of Huahine, he was subsequently forced to take refuge in Moʻorea 22 December 1808, but returned and defeated his enemies at the Battle of Te Feipī.
+Initially recognised as supreme sovereign and Ariʻi-maro-ʻura by the ruler of Huahine, he was subsequently forced to take refuge in Moʻorea 22 December 1808 after being driven from Tahiti by a coalition of rival chiefs, but returned and defeated his enemies at the Battle of Te Feipī.
 He was thereafter recognized as undisputed King of Tahiti, Moʻorea and its dependencies.

 Other chieftains on Tahiti became fed up with what they saw as Pomare's pretensions of power, and in 1808 they drove him from Tahiti to the nearby island of Eimeo (Moorea).
 These other chieftains hostile towards the missionaries, which caused the missionaries to leave Tahiti for other islands.